Skip To Content

 Richard & Gayle the Jabbour Luxury Group

 Richard Jabbour began his career in wealth management, spending nearly 12 years managing private equity accounts and mutual fund portfolios.
-By 1998, he had transitioned this experience to assisting companies in establishing financial reporting policies and procedures and spent seven years in a corporate environment helping to implement investment and accounting measures.
-Gayle has been a Nurse Practitioner for her career until she found a new way to help people live better lives.
+Gayle had been a Nurse Practitioner for her career until she found a new way to help people live better lives.
 She has deep experience building homes and remodeling over the years and built her first home as an original homeowner in Rosemary Beach.
-Their approach to his real estate clients is to provide objective information so families can make a decision from the heart, knowing in confidence that they can enjoy all of the memories to come.
-They both continue to enjoy building homes and investing in properties along Scenic Highway 30A and in Costa Rica where he and Gayle represent international properties.
-Their current new home project is at 22 Pensacola in Seaside, Florida where they call 35 Tupelo Street Home.
-Richard and the Team collectively served more than 35 clients over the last 12 months representing $91,000,00 of property value ranking 8th out of all agents or teams practicing on the Emerald Coast.
+They have created a team now of 9 that is truly international in scope all of them able to represent property in the United States, Canada and Costa Rica.
+The Team collectively served more than 50 clients in 2025 representing $110,000,000 of property value worldwide ranking 4th out of all agents or teams practicing on the Emerald Coast.
 Richard and his wife, Gayle, reside in Seaside full-time, where they enjoy spending time with their children, grandchildren, and friends and where they Live.
 Work.
 Play.
-Awards & Designations Certified Int'l Property Specialist - Latin America Resort and Second Home Property Specialist Chartered Financial Analyst South Walton Agent of the Year 2021